← Back to Learning Hub

 Smith, J. (2021)

-What to notice: Multiple works by the same author may need to be ordered by year.
+Multiple works by the same author may need ordering by year.

 DOI and URL problems

-These issues relate to source identifiers and links that help readers find the source.
+These issues relate to links and identifiers that help readers find the source.

 DOI problems

-A DOI may be missing, incomplete, incorrectly formatted, or may appear to link to a different source.
+A DOI may be missing, incomplete, incorrectly formatted, or may link to a different source.

 Why it matters

-A DOI can help readers find the correct published source, even if website addresses change.
+A DOI can help readers find the correct published source even if web addresses change.

 • Has it been copied correctly?

-• Does it link to the expected article or publication?
+• Does it lead to the expected source?

 URL problems

-A web address may be missing, incomplete, broken, or may not appear to lead to the intended source.
+A web address may be missing, incomplete, broken, or may not lead to the intended source.

 Why it matters

-Readers need enough information to find and check online sources, reports, webpages and guidance documents.
+Readers need enough information to find and check online sources.

 • Does the link open?